7 Tips for Winter Birding in the Feather River Country

 Finches and wintering sparrows.
 Evening Grosbeaks--one of the most splendid resident birds of the upper Feather River watershed--are usually much easier to see in winter when they join up in large flocks often in towns especially in areas with lots of cottonwoods.
 Wintering sparrows--including Fox Sparrow, Golden-crowned and White-crowned Sparrows--are winter visitors from the tundra that hang around in small numbers at the lower elevations of the county.

-There have been a couple of Harris’s Sparrows (a relative of the Golden-crowned and White-crowned Sparrows) sighted in county this winter which is a rare bird for Plumas County; they normally winter in Oklahoma and Texas.
+There have been a couple of Harris’s Sparrows (a relative of the Golden-crowned and White-crowned Sparrows) sighted here in winter which is a rare bird for Plumas County; they normally winter in Oklahoma and Texas.
 A few White-throated Sparrows, another rare species (though not as rare as Harris’s) can usually be found this time of year as well.

 As we get into the latter half of February the first signs of spring are often the first sightings of Tree Swallows and the resounding calls of our beloved Greater Sandhill Cranes returning to their breeding grounds.